 An Absent Course

-Not only is the profession of respiratory therapist not taught in the country, doctors also do not have courses on oxygen therapy during their medical training.
+Not only is the respiratory therapist profession not taught in the country, doctors do not receive courses on oxygen therapy during their medical training either.
 Oxygen therapy involves providing supplemental oxygen to a patient.

 “It was during my internship that I learned about oxygen therapy” says gynecologist Vilson Bonhomme, resident doctor at the Isaïe Jeanty maternity hospital (Chancerelles).